ARM-software/abi-aa/aapcs64/aapcs64.rst

 Modal 8-bit floating-point
 ------------------------------------

-The architecture provides hardware support for modal 8-bit floating point types.
+The architecture provides hardware support for modal 8-bit floating-point types.
 Two formats are supported:

 1. E4M3, 4-bit exponent and 3-bit significand, with no representation for